 Where can I go for financial advice and support?

 Visit the council’s financial advice pages for details of local and national organisations offering free and confidential advice.

 They can help ensure you are receiving your full benefit entitlement, help you claim benefits and appeal benefit decisions.
 You can also receive free and confidential debt advice.

-If you rent from a housing association (for example KHT or Villages) you can also get in touch with your landlord.
+If you rent from a housing association (for example Livv Housing or ForHousing) you can also get in touch with your landlord.

 If you rent from another landlord, contact them directly to see what support they can offer.